 Taling Chan Floating Market

 This prosperous floating market has a vibrant energy.
 It’s large, but not too popular with tourists, which is surprising considering its proximity to Bangkok city.
+Having said that, you can catch a taxi or tour here relatively easy.

 Pretty, intensely colored flowers and leafy plants are the first things you’ll see for sale here, but as you venture further in, appetizing aromas from the plethora of food stalls entice you to partake in some of the many culinary offerings this market is known for.